Get a sun-sational 50% discount with Crunch - deal expires soon!

 Employees that were employed and on a company payroll on 23rd September 2020 who were made redundant or stopped working afterwards can be re-employed and claimed for under the extended CJRS.
 To be eligible the employer must have made an RTI submission to HMRC from 20th March 2020 to 23rd September 2020, notifying a payment of earnings for those employees.

-The extended CJRS will continue to run until at least 30th April 2021.
-The Job Support Scheme, which was scheduled to come in on 1st November 2020, has been postponed until the extended CJRS furlough scheme ends.
+The extended CJRS will continue to run until the end of September 2021.
+The Job Support Scheme, which was scheduled to come in on 1st November 2020, has been postponed and it is not clear if it will be implemented at all.

 The government announced that the last day for making or amending any existing claims under the previous version of the Coronavirus Job Retention Scheme (CJRS) was 30th November 2020.
 This covered claims for the period 30th June to 31st October 2020.
 Any claims for the period from 1st November 2020 will be made under the extended CJRS rules.